-Vera "Vox" Draffin: Memories of The First Titania
+Vera "Fox" Draffin: Memories of The First Titania

 These are some of my own abiding memories.